Lieder-Lab/liederDB/README.md

 __setup savePath TABLES_SAVE_FOLDER_PATH [copy]__ (default) / __setup savePath TABLES_SAVE_FOLDER_PATH move__
 >The 'savePath' used when you want to set or change the folder path tables saved on hard disk.
 >
->The 'TABLES_SAVE_FOLDER_PATH' is the path of folder, it could be any file path.
+>The 'TABLES_SAVE_FOLDER_PATH' is a path of the folder where you want to put tables.
 >
->The 'copy' behind 'TABLES_SAVE_FOLDER_PATH' means when you change the folder path, data in old folder will copy to the new one, of course, 'move' means moving to the new one (delete from the old one).
+>The 'copy' behind 'TABLES_SAVE_FOLDER_PATH' means when you change the folder path, data in old folder will copy to the new one, of course, 'move' means move to the new one (delete from the old one).

 ____
 ## More questions and suggestions